 |Summer Solstice 377YE||Rhys|

 Recent Senate Elections

 As an Imperial territory, Miaren is represented by a senator elected in the Summer.
-This title is currently held by Llewellyn Leafstalker; it will be reelected at Summer Solstice 384YE.
+This title is currently held by Llewellyn Leafstalker; it will be reelected at the next summit.
 The table to the right shows the citizens who have been elected to hold this title in the years since Empress Britta died.